PintoGideon/Think-Piece/Readme.md

-#React with Firebase (Cloud Firestore)
+# React with Firebase (Cloud Firestore)

+# Note:

-# Developed the application in a code along workshop with Steven Kinney at Front End Masters
+Developed the application in a code along workshop with Steven Kinney at Front End Masters